dmitsf/GOT/example.md

 Done.
 Saving...
-Table saved in the file: table.csv ete representation saved in the file: taxonomy_tree_lifted.ete ete representation saved.
+Table saved in the file: table.csv ete representation saved in the file: taxonomy_tree_lifted.ete Done.
-Done.
 ```

 All the variables' values ware saved in _table.csv_ file.
+The table contains all the penalty values, gaps, offshoots, and head subjects for all the steps of the algorithm's execution.
 Let's take a look.
-We can see 11 head subjects, devoted mainly to Machine Learning and Information Systems:
+As a result of algorithm's execution, we can see 11 head subjects, devoted mainly to Machine Learning and Information Systems:

 ```
 1.1.1.6. bayesian analysis;